giulong/spectrum/README.md

 Data files will be loaded and merged following the same conventions of `configurations*.yaml` files.

 > **_Example:_**
-> When running tests with `-Dspectrum.env=test`, Spectrum will merge these files in this order of precedence:
+> When running tests with `-Dspectrum.profiles=test`, Spectrum will merge these files in this order of precedence:
 > 1. data.yaml
 > 2. data-test.yaml